AsifArko/iland/markdown/PLATFORM_NEUTRALITY.md

 - **Stable Foundation**: Using Tailwind CSS v3.4.17 provides a stable, well-tested foundation
 - **Future-Proof**: The configuration is ready for future Tailwind CSS v4 migration when it's more stable

-The platform-neutral configuration ensures that Fermi Land can be developed and deployed from any operating system without platform-specific issues, while preserving your existing UI experience.
+The platform-neutral configuration ensures that iland can be developed and deployed from any operating system without platform-specific issues, while preserving your existing UI experience.